 Reverse exchanges are sometimes referred to as “parking exchanges.”
 Since you cannot own both your relinquished property and your replacement property at the same time, the title to one of the properties must be “parked” with a third party temporarily.
 Either the title to the relinquished property can be moved out of your name before you take title to the replacement property (after which you continue your efforts to find a buyer for your relinquished property) or the replacement property can be parked with a third party while you continue to market your relinquished property.
 If you use U.S. 1031 Exchange Services for your reverse exchange, the third party with whom your relinquished property or replacement property is parked will be one of over 20 Florida limited liability company special purpose entities (SPE #1, LLC, SPE #2, LLC, etc.) which we have created solely for parking properties in reverse exchanges.

 You may ask, if I do a reverse exchange, how do I decide whether to park the relinquished property or the replacement property?
 There are many considerations, and Mr. Riddell is happy to discuss the pros and cons with you.
-Some of the things to consider are whether you will need a mortgage to buy your replacement property before you receive the proceeds from the sale of your relinquished property (if so, in most cases we park the relinquished property because mortgage lenders are reluctant to make a mortgage loan on the replacement property if it is parked in a name other than yours), whether there will be less transfer tax resulting from parking one or the other property, where in the U.S. the relinquished and replacement properties are located and, if yours will be a multiple property exchange, are there more relinquished properties than replacement properties, or vice versa.
+Some of the things to consider are whether you will need a mortgage to buy your replacement property before you receive the proceeds from the sale of your relinquished property (if so, in most cases we park the relinquished property because mortgage lenders are reluctant to make a mortgage loan on the replacement property if it is parked in a name other than yours), whether there will be less transfer tax resulting from parking one or the other property, where in the U.S. the relinquished and replacement properties are located and, if yours will be a multiple property exchange, where there more relinquished properties than replacement properties, or vice versa.

 Our fee structure for reverse exchanges is simple.
 We charge a $1,000 surcharge over the otherwise applicable forward exchange fee (see our Fee Schedule in this website).
 For example, if your relinquished property sale price will be below $300,000, the total fee for a reverse exchange would be $1,700.